Bartzi/loans/README.md

 In order to successfully train a model for localizing figure skater, we will first need to setup the code of this repository on your computer.
-Scond, we will gather some training data.
+Second, we will gather some training data.
 We will then use this data to train a model.
 After training the model, we will use some visualization scripts to have a look at the results of our training.